 PCB guards operate to ensure no loss of voltage or current to other conductors near the circuit.
 People often use guard rings on AC circuits, where the guard ring surrounds the surface current with a potential problem or is leaking.

 Image 1: PCB Guard Rings

 Another name for these PCB guard rings is driven guards.
-This term is mostly used by engineers or experts in the field of electronics.
-Guard rings or driven guards are one of the most critical parts of an AC circuit, especially that of an ECG (Electrocardiography).
+Engineers or experts in electronics mostly use this term.
+Guard rings or driven guards are critical parts of an AC circuit, especially an ECG (Electrocardiography).

-In a process such as electrocardiography, which requires precise readings and has tiny room for error, a guard ring is usually present.
+A guard ring is usually present in a process such as electrocardiography, which requires precise readings and has tiny room for error.

 The guard ring helps keep the circuit closed and avoids current or voltage from leaking depending on the impedance of the course.

 While a guard ring is one of the most critical parts of an AC circuit, it is only as effective as the impedance in the course.
 A guard ring is always connected to a low-impedance voltage source to nullify the otherwise current leakage produced by high-impedance nodes on the circuit.

 Since high-impedance circuits allow more voltage to pass than the present, the current eventually leaks out of the course.
 This scenario would be devastating for precise low-current measurement, as wind leakage can cause significant variations in the final results.